jacklav24/Song-Matching/README.md

 # Song-Matching
-A project to attempt to create a better song recommendation
+A project to attempt to create a better song recommendation.
+First, I'll complete my bass-tab generator.
+Then my chord progression identifier.
+Then this!